 As you evaluate the AP department employees and AP process, it is important to have someone new come in to review suppliers and check payments.
 This can be an auditor or someone from another part of the accounting office.

 The good news is that there are ways to prevent fraud cases.
-While no single approach can completely eliminate the threat of fraud, it's certainly possible to come close.
+While no single approach can completely eliminate the threat of fraud, a comprehensive strategy combining process controls, technology solutions, and organizational culture can significantly reduce your risk.

 To enhance fraud detection, certified fraud examiners use an array of tools.
 But one of the most common is Benford's Law.
 Basically, this mathematical principle suggests that numbers in a sequence are likely to be part of a pattern, even if they seem random.